The "Detox" Myth in Raw Feeding: Truth vs. Pseudoscience

 Does raw feeding cause 'pathogen' shedding during detox?

-Why is my dog itching more during the first 14 days?
+Why is my dog itching more after a diet change?

 About the Author